Our Irish Artisan Pot Distilled Gin is distilled in small batches, hand finished here in our Distillery in Cahersiveen, County Kerry.

 We launched our gin in Dublin’s Michelin starred Chapter One Restaurant.
 “It’s a real food gin,” Head Chef Ross Lewis noted as the carefully paired hors d’oeuvres were served.

 Our gin journey has allowed us time to experiment, especially with local Irish flavours.
-We will be launching different expressions of our gin recipe, using other local botanicals, in the coming months.
+We will be launching different expressions of our gin recipe, using other local botanicals, watch this space.

-Our Skellig Six18 Artisan Pot Still Gin can be found throughout Kerry and in our Distillery and Visitors Experience in Cahersiveen.
+Our Skellig Six18 Artisan Pot Distilled Gin can be found throughout Kerry and in our Distillery & Visitors Experience in Cahersiveen.
 Of course, we also have stockists in Dublin and further afield.Stockists